“THAT’S the line? Are you kidding me?!?”

 What is it about reaching into someone’s subconscious, labeling what they’re thinking or feeling and showing it to them, that’s so powerful?

-Former FBI lead international kidnapping negotiator, Chris Voss, discusses this fascinating labeling tactic in his book, Never Split the Difference: Negotiating as if Your Life Depended on It.
+Former FBI international hostage negotiator, Chris Voss, discusses this fascinating labeling tactic in his book, Never Split the Difference.
 In it, Voss references a University of California, Los Angeles, brain imaging study that found when people are shown photos of faces expressing strong emotion, the images show greater activity in the amygdala, the part of the brain that generates fear.
 But when the subjects are asked to label the emotion they’re seeing, the activity moves to the area that governs rational thinking.
 In essence, the labeling and articulation of the feeling itself disrupts its intensity!

 Here are some ways you can apply the amazingly powerful principle of labeling in your sales cycle.